bevyengine/rfcs/rfcs/45-stageless.md

             systems![tick_construction_timer, update_construction_progress]
                 .in_set(GameSet::Construction))
         .add_system(mitigate_meltdown.run_if(too_many_enemies))
-        // We can use closures for simple one-off conditions.
+        // You can use closures for simple one-off conditions.
         .add_system(spawn_more_enemies.run_if(|difficulty: Res<Difficulty>| difficulty >= 9000))
-        // `resource_exists` and `resource_equals` are helper functions which produce
+        // `resource_exists` and `resource_equals` are helper functions that produce
-        // new closures that can be used as run conditions.
+        // new closures that can be used as conditions.
         .add_system(gravity.run_if(resource_exists(Gravity)))
-        // Conditions can be attached to system sets, so you can skip the whole set.
+        // The systems in this set won't run if `Paused` is `true`.
         .add_set(GameSet::Physics.run_if(resource_equals(Paused(false))))
         .run();
 }